 Whether you’re opening a new law firm or looking to refresh your current branding, it’s important to choose a name that your audience will identify with.
 This name will last with your firm for a lifetime and will have an impact on everyone at the firm.
-It will impact marketing, reputation, lead generation and more.
+It will impact your firm’s marketing, reputation, and lead generation.

 If you’re feeling the pressure, take a deep breath.
 The information in this blog will help you pick a marketable law firm name that will keep you compliant (yes, there are rules) and stand out from the sea of law firms.